Insurgency in Sistan and Balochistan

-The Sistan and Baluchestan insurgency is an ongoing low-intensity asymmetric conflict in Sistan and Baluchestan Province between Iran and several Baloch Sunni militant organizations designated as terrorist organizations by the Iranian government.
-It began in 2004 and is part of the wider Balochistan conflict.
+The insurgency in Sistan and Balochistan is an ongoing low-intensity asymmetric conflict in the Sistan and Balochistan province of Iran, undertaken by several Sunni Baloch militant organizations.
+These groups have been designated as terrorist organizations by the Iranian government.
+It began in 2004 and is part of the wider insurgency in the Balochistan region.

 Background

 Motivations of the insurgent groups

 Analysts believe that the aim of insurgents may differ from separatism to religious motivations, but they are not entirely clear.
 The leaders of the groups have maintained different positions: from Baloch nationalism to Salafi jihadism.